Attempts to escape Oflag IV-C: Unsuccessful attempts

 Most escape attempts failed.
-Pat Reid, who later wrote about his experiences in Colditz, failed to escape at first and then became an "escape officer," charged with coordinating the various national groups so they would not ruin each other's escape attempts.
+Pat Reid, who later wrote about his experiences in Colditz, failed to escape at first and then became an "escape officer", charged with coordinating the various national groups so they would not ruin each other's escape attempts.
 Escape officers were generally not themselves permitted to escape.
-Many tried unsuccessfully to escape in disguise: Airey Neave twice dressed as a guard, French Lieutenant Boulé disguised in drag, British Lieutenant Michael Sinclair even dressed as German Sergeant Major Rothenberger (an NCO in the camp garrison), when he tried to organize a mass escape, and French Lieutenant Perodeau disguised himself as camp electrician Willi Pöhnert ("Little Willi"):
+Many tried unsuccessfully to escape in disguise: Airey Neave twice dressed as a guard, French Lieutenant Boulé disguised in drag, British Lieutenant Michael Sinclair even dressed as German Sergeant Major Rothenberger (an NCO in the camp garrison), when he tried to organize a mass escape, and French Lieutenant Perodeau disguised himself as camp electrician Willi Pönert ("Little Willi"):

 On the night of 28 December 1942, one of the French officers deliberately blew out the fuse on the lights in the courtyard.
 As they had anticipated Pöhnert was summoned, and while he was fixing the lights, Lieutenant Perodeau, dressed almost identically to Pöhnert and carrying a tool box, walked casually out of the courtyard gate.
 He passed the first guard without incident, but the guard at the main gate asked for his token — tokens were issued to each guard and staff member at the camp guardhouse specifically to avoid this type of escape — with no hope of bluffing his way out of this, Perodeau surrendered.

 Dutch sculptors made two clay heads to stand in for escaping officers at roll call.
 Later, "ghosts", officers who had faked a successful escape and hidden in the castle, took the place of escaping prisoners at roll call in order to delay discovery for as long as possible.

-Camp guards collected so much escape equipment that they established a "Kommandant's Escape Museum".
-Local photographer Johannes Lange took photographs of the would-be escapers in their disguises or re-enacting their attempts for the camera.
+Camp guards collected so much escape equipment that they established a museum.
+Local photographer Johannes Lange took photographs of the would-be escapers in their disguises or re-enacting their attempts for the camera, such as Pönert and his French imitator side by side.
 Along with the Lange photographs, one of the two sculpted clay heads was displayed proudly in the museum.
 Security officer Reinhold Eggers made them a regular part of Das Abwehrblatt, a weekly magazine for German POW camps.